LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Method

 We then introduce an integerization factor $2^{-I}$ (e.g., 1/64, 1/128, 1/256)~\citep{wu2024adalog} to approximate the residual exponents by integers while minimizing quantization error:

 Combining Equations~(\ref{eq: integer and residual}) and~(\ref{eq: adalog and integer}), the weight–activation multiplication can be expressed as:

 $\mathbb{I}^{X}$ and $ s^{X}$ represent the integers and scales of activations.
 This formulation enables efficient hardware execution: the SHIFT operation accelerates power-of-two multiplications, and mask multiplications are implemented via fast bitwise AND operations.
-Therefore, TLQ can be deployed with lower latency and reduced computational cost.
+Therefore, TLQ can be deployed with lower latency and reduced computational cost, while maintaining high quantization accuracy.
+We provide the speedup measurement in Section~\ref{subsec_speed}.